nicoboyce/nicoboycedotcom/_posts/2024-05-26-game-theory-in-monte-carlo-monaco-grand-prix.md

 6. Max Verstappen, Red Bull
 7. Lewis Hamilton, Mercedes

 Current F1 rules require each car to use two different types of tyre in a dry race.
-The first four of these started on the Medium tyre and the other three took the Hard tyre for the start, but a first lap incident meant that they were all able to change their tyres.
-Therefore the all took the opposite choice and none have any mandatory pit stops for the remainder of the race.
-The Ferrari and McLaren cars are now on the durable but slower Hard tyres and the Mercedes and Red Bull cars are on the grippier Medium tyres.
+The first four of these started on the medium tyre and the other three took the hard tyre for the start, but a first lap incident meant that they were all able to change their tyres.
+Therefore they all took the opposite choice and none have any mandatory pit stops for the remainder of the race.
+The Ferrari and McLaren cars are now on the durable but slower hard tyres and the Mercedes and Red Bull cars are on the grippier medium tyres.

 You can imagine that Russell, Verstappen, and Hamilton are all now becoming concerned about the remaining lifespan of their tyres, while those ahead are more worried that they could be vulnerable to a car on quicker rubber in the event of a caution period.